EXPLORE: Student Organizations

 This club is housed at the Harper Campus and includes students who are enrolled in the Graphic Arts Imaging Technology program.
 This club was established to promote skill development through teamwork and camaraderie, to provide service to the College and community, and to build networking relationships throughout the printing industry.
 We welcome new club members.
 Please contact Zach Blackburn for more information.

 This club is housed at CPCC's Cato Campus and includes students currently in the Horticulture academic program.
 They host two large plant sales each year.
-For more information, contact Frankie Fanelli or find her at the Cato Campus in the Greenhouse.
+For more information, contact Randy Sigg or find him at the Cato Campus in the Greenhouse.

 Human Services Technology Club